yacitus/SSAuction/frontend/README.md

 # TODO

+# urgent
+- can't leave Keep Bidding Up To blank when bidding

 # Known Bugs
 - when you are out of funds and hit +1, it silently fails--preferred UI is to throw up a dialog box saying something like "Not enough cash available to make this bid"
 - the past Time Nominations Expire is shown when the next New Nominations Open At is in the future